MaciejGowin/java-workshops-for-dummies/workshops-draft.md

         (...)
 ```

-* Add ability to take off, land a plane with tracking information about current flight state
+* Add take off and land a plane methods with tracking information about the current flight state

-**File:** *com/coderbrother/Airline.java*
+**File:** *com/airfake/Airline.java*
 ```java
     (...)